• Skip to main content

 Welcome to Forks and Folly!
 It's time to have some fun in the kitchen.
 Forks and Folly is about enjoying the process of cooking and entertaining.
 No complicated recipes.
 No stress.
 It's back to basics with easy, make ahead food, and fabulous hosting tips.

-In addition to contributions on this blog, you'll also find me organizing playdates with the South Charlotte Playgroup and consulting with brands at B2K Media Marketing.
+In addition to contributions on this blog, you'll find me behind the scenes working with my favorite brands through my marketing agency b2k Media Marketing.

 Have a question or want to work with me?
 Drop me an email anytime.